Archive

 [W]e should use some of these dangerous cities as training grounds for our military National Guard, but military, because we're going into Chicago very soon.
 That's a big city, with an incompetent governor, stupid governor, stupid.

 That single line should have exponentially increased tonight’s turnout.
-Many who spoke tonight have done so at countless rallies over the last nine months.
-The demonstrators included Palestinians, those who took part in the Vietnam-era protests, and young people who lean socialist or who view corporate America as oppressive and evil.
+The demonstrators who did turnout included Palestinians, people from Chicago’s large Mexican Community, retirees who took part in the Vietnam-era protests during their college days, and young people who lean socialist or who view corporate America as oppressive and evil.

 My intuition told me that the crowd was not packed with professionals, business owners, or well-off suburbanites despite their opposition to the Trump agenda.
-Nothing will change until those who do not regularly demonstrate start showing up.
+Nothing will change until those who do not regularly show up in Union Park for the annual May Day commemoration decide to join those who turn out for the now weekly demonstrations against the Trump agenda.
 Trump’s Republican acolytes dismiss young people who dress in black and prominently display tattoos and face piercings, but lawyers, doctors, journalists, architects, teachers, scientists, tech execs, and merchants aren’t so easily dismissed despite being the “elites” that Trump rails against.
-They vote, fund political campaigns, and take active roles in political parties.
+They vote, fund political campaigns, and some are active in political parties.

 By and large, I found tonight’s demonstration highly disappointing.
-In their speechs, Trump and Hegseth had given the speakers plenty of fodder, including Hegseth’s demand that the general’s lose weight, shave their beards, and forgo female dresses, as well as Trump’s plans to turn the military against U.S. citizens.
+In their speeches, Trump and Hegseth had given the speakers plenty of fodder, including Hegseth’s demand that the generals lose weight, shave their beards, and forgo female dresses, as well as Trump’s plans to use American cities as training grounds as the military fights crime.
 While several speakers referenced the two speeches, most recycled remarks that everyone has already heard many times before—speeches that are filled with meaningless rhetoric, including references to colonial oppression, liberation, and economic grievances.
 While I commend the speakers for continuing to show up, they need to lose their stridency and forego the platitudes before moderates will turn out.
 Numbers are the key to defeating the Trump agenda.

 Before concluding, I offer three additional observations: First, in recent months, the corner of Wacker Drive and Michigan Avenue has become the preferred site for demonstrations.
 It is a lousy one because there is insufficient sidewalk space, forcing demonstrators to spill into the street, which poses a hazard to them.
 Perhaps of greater importance, the visuals are terrible because there is no central focal point.
 The organizers counter, arguing that the corner has much greater visibility than other sites because it is surrounded by hotels and office buildings.

 Third, and finally, while large numbers of demonstrators didn’t turnout, the news media was out in force.
-The demonstration represented the local angle on what had transpired earlier in the day.
+Today’s demonstration provided the media with the local angle on what today’s was today’s national headline.

 [Click on an Image to Enlarge It.
 The Images Are Not Necessarily in Exact Chronological Order]